behu-kea/dat20-classes/week-1/html.md

-## Naming HTML elements

-Why should we even name our html elements?
-Mostly it's for targeting when writing css and javascript.
-So fx if we wanted to change the text color of a `h2` tag.
-Then we would need to tell for what tag the text color should be changed.
-The same with js, if we wanted to change the text of an h2 we would need to select that element first.
-Here namin is super useful!

-There are 2 main ways of naming:

-1. **Class** - `<p class="alert-message">SOMETHING WENT WRONG!!!</p>`.
-   - The same class can be used for multiple elements
-   - You can use multiple classes on a single element
-2. **Id** - `<p id="alert-message">SOMETHING WENT WRONG!!!</p>`.
-   - Id's should be used for unique elements
-   - The same id should not be used for an element
-   - `id`'s should be very rarely used!

-Use hyphen between names (https://google.github.io/styleguide/htmlcssguide.html#ID_and_Class_Name_Delimiters) and always lowercase!
-So not `UserName` but `user-name`, `productList` to `product-list`

 ### How to write good html

 - Write semantic html.
 Try and really think about what tag you are using
 - Give good names to the element where naming makes sense